-Thanks to Donna at Funky Junk, we were able to take her tutorial on how to create a farmhouse window and implement it in our bedroom with some basic box store pine.
+We are able to implement new framing on our windows with some basic box store pine.
 Yes, it is freezing outside at this point, but when you live in the northeast, this is how you roll.

 Again, our brad nailer was the most handy tool to have in this entire project and made everything so much easier than pre-drilling and having to use a nail set to finish the nails.

 We have to work in evenings and on weekends, so this is what most days it looks like in our room.

 Now we’ve created that dramatic look by increasing the size of the window.
 Also, it’s not so boxy as the other trim we had.
 I am in love with it!
 It totally suits the farmhouse bedroom we’re after.

 Once the trim was painted it was time to hang the window treatments.
 Can you believe I had to look a this for over a year?
 Yes, those are bed sheets on my windows and it was time for them to come DOWN.